FrancisStudios/flashcards/README.md

 - 🍎 Mac: [no stable release yet]()

 ## Stack
-This project was created in [GODOT Game Engine](https://godotengine.org/) - special thanks for the project.
+This project was created in [GODOT Game Engine](https://godotengine.org/) - special thanks to this project.

 ## Application